bbadzioch/461_site/index.md

 * anything else you want to share.

 You will be also asked to submit a question (or questions) that you would like to see discussed during a class meeting.
+Asking a question is a required part of this assignment.

 You can receive up to 25% credit for these writeups.
-You can miss one such assignment without loosing any credit, but your weekly digest credit will be lowered by 5% for each subsequent missed assignment.
+You can miss one such assignment without loosing any credit, but your weekly digest credit will be lowered by 5% for each subsequent missed assignment (i.e. to 20% of the first reduction, the to 15% etc.).

 I may award extra credit to students who are especially active in the course.
 I may also offer some extra credit opportunities for giving short presentations